yurri-yeskov/Neighbor/README.md

 ## Description

-A single-page application featuring a map of my neighborhood, Los Angeles.
+A single-page application featuring a map of my neighborhood, in Los Angeles.
 Map displays golf courses markers by default, and displays the filtered subset of location markers when a user search filter is applied.
 Text input field should be used to filter the locations.

 ## Running the project